gerdb/go-kart-control/README.md

 ![screenshot](https://raw.githubusercontent.com/gerdb/go-kart-control/master/pics/pcb1.jpg)

 ###Master module
 The master module is connected to a USB port of a PC or notebook.
 The master module can be supplied by USB or by an external 12V power supply.
-Configure new XBee modules with the XCPU http://www.digi.com/support/productdetail?pid=3553&type=utilities software.
-Set the AP value to 2 and note the serial number (high and low).
-This number is necessary for the panel modules.
+An external power supply is recommended on high power settings (If not, the blue LED is flickering).

 ###Panel module
 If there is a new master module, update the radio.ino file with the master's XBee address and download it to all panel modules.
 The panels will only accept data from this master.
-If a panel module is connected to 12V, the battery voltage and the software version are displayed on startup.
+On startup, the software version, the battery voltage (120=12V) and the power setting (0..4) is displayed.
-After the XBee module is initialized, all the LED segments are turned on for a short time.
-Now the module is ready.
+The XBee module is ready when all LEDs blink for a short time.
-If the panel module is supplied with a voltage of 10V +- 0.5V the XBee address is displayed step by step.
+If then the testpoint P11 and P12 are connected together, the module displays the XBee address step by step and a display test is performed.
 Use this address to update the **settings.txt**

 Use 7-segment displays with common anode.
 Voltage is 12V.
 Use external resistors in each line **a**..**g**
 Connect LEDs to display the flag status.
 Connect the anode together.